 [Heading amended by No. 57 of 1997 s.
 88(2).]

-70. Resolution of issues at the mine
+70. Duty of employer or manager to attempt to resolve issues

 (1) Where an issue relating to occupational safety or health arises in relation to a mine, the employer concerned, or where the employer is not at the mine, the manager of the mine must, in accordance with the relevant procedure, attempt to resolve the issue with —